jeffpar/pcjs.v1/disks/pcx86/dos/compaq/3.31/README.md

     Supplemental Software Guide, or by booting this diskette, typing
     HELP at the A> prompt, and then pressing the ENTER key.

-So despite the evidence that this particular disk was part of a later COMPAQ MS-DOS release, it will remain part of this distribution for now, since COMPAQ states that this disk "supersedes earlier versions", and since the `FASTART` program on Disk 1 expects a "USER PROGRAMS" disk.
-If/when an earlier revision is located, it will be added here.
+So, despite the fact that this particular disk was part of a later COMPAQ MS-DOS release, we're leaving it as part of this distribution for now, since COMPAQ states that this disk "supersedes earlier versions", since the `FASTART` program on Disk 1 expects a "USER PROGRAMS" disk, and since we don't have a COMPAQ MS-DOS 4.01 distribution anyway.

-Disk 5, the COMPAQ "USER DIAGNOSTICS, SETUP AND INSPECT" diskette, which contains SETUP v6.08, TEST v6.12, and INSPECT v1.02, has files dated June 1989.
+The 5th disk, [SETUP 6.08](#directory-of-compaq-ms-dos-331-setup-608), is the COMPAQ "USER DIAGNOSTICS, SETUP AND INSPECT" diskette, which contains SETUP v6.08, TEST v6.12, and INSPECT v1.02, has files dated June 1989.
+Again, there is nothing that specifically identifies this diskette as part of a COMPAQ MS-DOS 3.31 release; we're simply leaving it as we found it.

 A separate 360Kb disk image, [SETUP 5.05](#directory-of-compaq-ms-dos-331-setup-505), from the PCjs Archives has been included here as well, because it contains hidden MS-DOS 3.31 files dated September 1987 that display